 What is people-based marketing?

-People-based marketing uses data about an individual to make recommendation or choose display advertising that are highly relevant to that individual, not to some group sharing the same demographics.
+People-based marketing uses data about an individual to make a recommendation or choose display advertising that is highly relevant to that individual, not to some group sharing the same demographics.
 That means, of course, you have to identify a particular individual, then share their personal information with publishers to ensure people are served relevant advertising and products.